Robert Gordon University: Student Association

 The first Student Representative Council was organised at Robert Gordon's Technical College in 1931, with activities such as sports clubs and societies following in the 1940s.
 A Student Union building opening in 1952 at Rubislaw Terrace in the city's West End.
-In 1969, the shop and bakery next to Gray's School of Art (now the Administration Building) on Schoolhill came on the market and were purchased by Robert Gordon's Institute of Technology.
+In 1969, the shop and bakery next to Gray's School of Art (now the ONE Tech Hub) on Schoolhill came on the market and were purchased by Robert Gordon's Institute of Technology.
 The Student Union building opened there in 1974 and remained until its closure in July 2014 as the campus relocated to Garthdee.
-RGU:Union is now located on Union Way inside the RGU SPORT building.
+RGU:Union moved to Union Way by RGU Sport, and as of 2021 is now located within the Riverside Building.

-The students' union represents the views of the student community, and works to improve the student experience at the university.
-RGU:Union is run by an executive board of students who are elected in March each year.
-The Union has a team of full-time sabbatical Presidents, and part-time Vice Presidents.
-RGU:Union also operates a system of student representatives, student school officers, equality champions and more who work in partnership with the university to ensure quality teaching and learning.

-RGU:Union also provides a range of extra-curricular opportunities.
-As of 2018, the union has over 41 affiliated societies, ranging from course based academic societies to hobby and interest based groups.
-The Union also runs a number of volunteering projects and activities.
-RGU's Raising and Giving group host various fundraising events to donate money and time to charity.

-RGU:Union seeks to provide support and advice to students.
-Along with running an advice service, the Union also launched a student Nightline in February 2014 to provide a confidential student helpline from 8pm to 8am.
-Students run a number of campaigns to support student welfare including liberation weeks, sexual health campaigns and in September 2015, a Safe Taxi Scheme as an emergency provision to help students get home safely.

 Student media

 RGU:Union operates a student media program with RGU:Radio, RGU:TV and Radar Magazine.
 The student radio station, called RGU:Radio broadcasts live from a studio on campus, running a number of shows from music to current affairs.
 Broadcasts are streamed and regular podcasts are posted online.

 RGU:TV produces regular videos about campus events, topical issues and student life and distributed them online through a YouTube channel.

 Radar Magazine is a full-colour printed publication which is published three or four times each year.
 It features articles written by students covering campus events, student life, music, news, reviews, entertainment, fashion, sport and more.
 The magazine also has an online website where articles are posted regularly by students.